uidaholib/main-web-redesign_draft/content/special-collections/plan.md

         <div id="collapseFour" class="collapse" data-parent="#accordion">
           <div class="card-body">
             <p>When you get here, you will be asked to fill out a Registration Form, acknowledging that all researchers
-              understand and will abide by the Reading Room Rules (see below) for using Special Collections and Archives materials. </p>
+              understand and will abide by the <a href="https://www.lib.uidaho.edu/special-collections/plan.html#rules">Reading Room Rules</a> (see below) for using Special Collections and Archives materials. </p>
           </div>
           <!--end card-body-->
         </div>